patrickbarroso/tablecert/README.md

 ## Overview

-**TableCert** is a plug-and-play architectural adaptation framework designed for robust table detection and structural recognition in document images.
-The framework integrates YOLO-based object detection models with Table Transformer (TATR)-based structure recognition through a modular builder strategy.
+**TableCert** is a plug-and-play architectural adaptation framework designed for robust table detection and structural recognition in legacy documents.
+The framework integrates YOLO-based object detection model with Table Transformer (TATR)-based structure recognition through a modular builder strategy.

 TableCert combines **parameter-efficient fine-tuning via LoRA** with a set of